serverless/serverless/docs/02-providers/aws/events/01-apigateway.md

       Properties:
         ParentId:
           Fn::GetAtt:
-            - RestApiApigEvent # our default Rest API logical ID
+            - ApiGatewayRestApi # our default Rest API logical ID
             - RootResourceId
         PathPart: serverless # the endpoint in your API that is set as proxy
         RestApiId: